kennylavender/development-notes/object-composition.md

 - Ivan Sutherlands Sketchpad ( 1962 )
 - Photoshop smart objects

+#### When to use

+- To conserve memory.
+- Dynamically update many instances.
+Dynamic Delegation

 #### Considerations

 - Trading memory for computation to lookup delegates.